Soft Glam Makeup Tutorial

 Using a pinky nude lipstick apply that to your lips on top of your lip liner.

 If you would like to make your lips look super glossy, apply a lip gloss over top of your lips.
-If you would rather keep a soft pout kind of look just add your lip gloss to the center of your top and bottom look.
+If you would rather keep a soft pout kind of look just add your lip gloss to the center of your top and bottom lip.